apache/mesos/docs/container-image.md

 `--docker_store_dir`: Directory the Docker provisioner will store images in.
 All the Docker images are cached under this directory.
 The default value is `/tmp/mesos/store/docker`.

+`--docker_config`: The default docker config file for agent.
+Can be provided either as an absolute path pointing to the agent local docker config file, or as a JSON-formatted string.
+The format of the docker config file should be identical to docker's default one (e.g., either `$HOME/.docker/config.json` or `$HOME/.dockercfg`).

 ## Appc Support and Current Limitations